 If you learn to look at your website in a different way, you’ll stand a better chance of sticking out from your competition.

 So, what are the differences?

-After you’ve installed the plugin, go to Installed Plugins and look for MonsterInsights under the page of inactive plugins.
-Click activate to turn on the plugin and then your WordPress dashboard will reload.
+Once you’ve installed the plugin, go to Installed Plugins and search for MonsterInsights under the Inactive tag.
+Click Activate to turn on the plugin and your WordPress dashboard will reload.

-You’ll now notice on the bottom left side of your dashboard there is a button that says “Insights.”
-If you click on insights your websites Google Analytics data will display directly from your dashboard, as you can see below.
+You’ll now notice on the bottom left side of your dashboard there is a button that says Insights.
+Click on it to see your website's Google Analytics data displayed directly from your dashboard, as in the image below.